 Find a comfortable, supported position and take a deep breath in.
 Let your breath move entirely through your body.
 As you inhale, pause for a moment at the top of your breath and then exhale, letting your out-breath extend just a bit longer than your inhale.
-Noticing and knowing that when you’re under stress, it may be difficult to take deep breaths, but simply do what you can in this moment.
+Noticing and knowing that when you’re under stress, it may be difficult to take deep breaths, but simply do what you can in this trauma-informed meditation.
 Know that we have potential for healing, for positive change, for a greater sense of inner peace and even freedom.
 All of this and more lies within each of us.

 A Trauma-Informed Meditation to Uncover the Potential for Healing